wearetheroyals/headless-wp-starter/README.md

 - JWT authentication plugins: [JWT WP REST](https://wordpress.org/plugins/jwt-authentication-for-wp-rest-api/) and [JWT WP GraphQL](https://github.com/wp-graphql/wp-graphql-jwt-authentication).
 - All the starter WordPress theme code and settings headless requires, including pretty permalinks, CORS `Allow-Origin` headers, and useful logging functions for easy debugging.
 - A mechanism for easily importing data from an existing WordPress installation anywhere on the web using [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) and its accompanying plugins (license required).
-- A sample, starter frontend React app powered by [GraphQL](http://graphql.org/).
+- A sample, starter frontend Next.js app powered by [GraphQL](http://graphql.org/).
-- Another sample, starter frontend React app, server-side rendered via [Next.js](https://learnnextjs.com/), powered by the WP REST API.
+- Another sample, starter frontend React app, server-side rendered via [Next.js](https://learnnextjs.com/), powered by WP GraphQL.
 - [Docker](https://www.docker.com/) containers and scripts to manage them, for easily running the frontend React apps and backend locally or deploying it to any hosting provider with Docker support.

+**What's changed?**

+Huge thanks to the team at [Postlight Labs](https://postlight.com) for open sourcing their [original starter](https://github.com/postlight/headless-wp-starter).
+It was such an excellent starting point, it inspired us to create this fork that's been amended to fit our coding practice at The Royals

+- The Next.js application now uses TypeScript instead of plain JavaScript
+- The JSON API connection for Next.js has been replaced with GraphQL
+- Majority of the components have been rewritten from class style to functional
+- The plain React frontend has been removed

 Let's get started.